-Vapours given off by certain components of the system are generally heavier than air and will tend to move to lower parts of the dwelling.
+Vapours given off by certain components of the system, e.g. "MDI" methylene diphenyl diisocyanate or Isocyanate, are generally heavier than air and will tend to move to lower parts of the dwelling.
 These parts must be ventilated by opening windows and doors to prevent the build-up of toxic vapours.
-A 24 hour waiting period prior to re-occupancy is recommended for buildings that are already occupied.
+A 24-hour waiting period prior to reoccupancy is recommended for buildings that are already occupied.
 Certain applications, e.g. confined roofs, require the use of extractor fans as recommended by the Certificate holder.